Europe Bucket List - Iconic Travel Experiences

 If you have not shopped at the wonderfully gaudy Christmas markets in Europe, you are definitely missing something.
-Christmas Markets is an age-old tradition where local vendors sell their goods in a square that is decorated with sparkling lights and a huge Christmas tree.
+Christmas Markets are an age-old tradition where local vendors sell their goods in a square that is decorated with sparkling lights and a huge Christmas tree.
 Handcrafted gifts, mulled wine, huge pretzels, delicious food, and decorative ornaments add a festive touch to your shopping experience.
 Austria, Prague, and Germany are famous for their Christmas Markets.

 11. Go Island-hopping in Greece